utahorange/cisco-share-resources/cisco/Cisco Networking in CyberPatriot.md

 This is painful and there’s no way to get around it.
 You just simply have to put in time to read and hold yourself to knowing the content.
 The actual content tested during competition is limited to only the modules specified, which skips many chapters of the multiple textbooks used in the curriculum.
 There is also content relevant only to Cisco-proprietary devices, which can sometimes be ignored.

 ## How the Curriculum is Organized

 Netacad is organized into sections known as modules, which generally skip around chapters in a few different textbooks (CCNA Security, ITN Fundamentals, CCNA SRWE, etc…).

+For the competition, you really only need to study the assigned modules.
+That goes for Nationals as well.

 ## How to Study Long-term